-As noted above, cash reserves are expected to reduce throughout the majority of 2023-24 until contributions for the 2024-25 year are collected.
-These contributions are due to be collected from October 2024.
-The level of contributions will be confirmed by the SRA Board during the summer of 2024.
+As noted above, cash reserves are expected to reduce throughout the majority of 2024-25 until contributions for the 2025-26 year are collected.
+The substantial majority of these contributions are due to be collected during October 2025.
+The level of contributions will be confirmed by the SRA Board during the summer of 2025, then proposed to the LSB for approval.